-Toxic Caterpillars Making People Sick Across London
+Toxic Caterpillars Are Making People Sick Across London

 Every year around mid-April, the caterpillars start emerging from eggs and begin building nests consisting of “white, silken webbing” on oak trees.
 As they mature, a coat of thick, dense hair covers their bodies.

 Every year, the Forestry Commission issues public warnings not to touch the toxic caterpillars.
-This year, however, the agency is taking another step further by treating trees with biopesticides to help control the infestation.
+This year, however, the agency is taking it a step further by treating trees with biopesticides to help control the infestation.

 It's time to be vigilant!
 Oak Processionary Moth #opm spotted in parks across Bexley https://t.co/B4XJdPhA2u .